iioflow/docs/arc/index.md

 New edition arcs have support for [iii](https://monome.org/docs/iii), turning the device into a MIDI and serial device which can host its own scripts.

 Most use cases (computers with serialosc, norns, ansible) require the arc to be in serialosc mode.
-Switch modes by holding down the key wihle powering up.
+Switch modes by holding down the key while powering up.

 ## with computers